mohammadsilwadi/reading-notes-101/class-01.md

 # ABC IN JavaScript

 + A > What is script and how do O create one?
-+ B> How do cpmpiters fit in with the world around them?
++ B> How do computers fit in with the world around them?
 + C> how do I write a script for a web page ?
 ## WRITING A SCRIPT
 *To write a script, you need to first